ivanCanaveral/differential-geometry-with-tensorflow/README.md

-# gradients
+# Differential geometry with tensorflow

-Playing with gradients and partial derivatives
+Playing with geometry and partial derivatives